Webinar Recording

 Nestled within our bodies is an intricate network of glands that house our hormones and play a crucial role in maintaining harmony and balance.
-This network of hormone secreting glands is known as the Endocrine, or hormone system, and its influence on our overall wellbeing is held in a delicate balance of feedback loops, cascades and body system inputs.
+This network of hormone secreting glands is known as the Endocrine, or hormone system, and its influence on our wellbeing is held in a delicate balance of feedback loops, cascades, and body system inputs.

 The endocrine system is a network of glands throughout the body that secrete hormones into the bloodstream.
-This chemical messaging system orchestrates crucial functions such as metabolism, growth, and reproduction.
+This chemical messaging system orchestrates crucial functions such as metabolism, growth and development, and reproduction.
 There are many factors that can throw the endocrine system and our hormones out of balance.
 Increased cortisol (a stress hormone) is a major contributor, as well as diet, environmental toxins, medications, sleep quality, life stages, and genetics.

 Imbalance in steroid hormones such as testosterone, estrogen, and progesterone can lead to irregular periods, mood swings, low energy, or reduced sex drive.
 Thyroid imbalances can cause fatigue, weight & mood fluctuations and difficulty sleeping.
 Pancreatic imbalances show up as fluctuations in glucose levels, and insulin sensitivity.

-Endocrine System Anatomy
+Anatomy of the Endocrine System

 The Endocrine Glands